SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 - Know if they’re silent or loud.
 - Get information about the surface they are stepping on.
-- Immerse them into the world.
+- Immerse the player into the world.

 &nbsp;&nbsp;&nbsp;

-Lastly, ambience is there as a bed that ties everything together and gets pushed the most in an intense gunfight.
+Lastly, ambience is there as a bed that ties everything together and gets pushed the most, especially in an intense gunfight.

 &nbsp;&nbsp;&nbsp;

 ## Mixing in Wwise

-In Wwise, I created audio buses in Wwise to allow me to control the mix better.
-Every 3D sound has its own attenuation, driving its volume and often a filter based on distance.
+In Wwise, I created audio buses to allow me to control the mix better.
+Every 3D sound has its own attenuation, driving its volume and often a filter and/or spread based on distance.

 ![Attenuation](/blogImages/Bl08_Atten.png)
 ###### Figure 02.
 Attenuaton curves for "Character_Spawn" sound.